ethereum-optimism/OPerating-manual/manual.md

 The Optimism Foundation will undertake this ministerial work with a view towards increasingly decentralizing its role over time.

+The Security Council will enact officially approved Upgrades.
+Valid Governance Fund Mission Proposals are automatically implemented via onchain execution.

 ### **Change Process**

 The procedures described in this Operating Manual will go into effect as releases are published on GitHub.
 Major releases to the manual will be made in connection with a series of governance experiments (“Seasons”).
 These changes include but are not limited to the expansion of the Citizens’ House, and adding, removing, and modifying Proposal Types and rules relating to voting processes.
 Any non-clerical updates to the Operating Manual will be reflected with a new version number at the top of this document, at which point the updated version will go into effect.

 ## Process TLDR
-- Proposals are reviewed over a three week voting cycle.
+- Proposals are reviewed over a three week voting cycle (some exceptions apply)
-- If you’re submitting a grant application, you’ll need to submit your application as outlined on each individual Mission Request in [github.](https://github.com/ethereum-optimism/ecosystem-contributions/issues?q=is%3Aissue)
+- If you’re submitting a grant application, you’ll need to submit your application as outlined on each Mission.
-- For all other proposal types, you may draft a proposal based on [this](https://gov.optimism.io/t/standard-proposal-template-optimism-token-house/5443) template and post it on the Forum with [Draft] in the title for feedback.
+- For most other proposal types, you may draft a proposal based on [this](https://gov.optimism.io/t/standard-proposal-template-optimism-token-house/5443) template and post it on the Forum with [Draft] in the title for feedback.
 Delegates and/or Citizens will provide feedback on your proposal in the forum.
 Use your judgment to incorporate feedback.
-- Once your non-grant proposal has been approved by four top 100 delegates or four Citizens add a link to your proposal to the Voting Cycle Roundup thread by the last day of Week 2 and update the title from [Draft] to [Final].
+- Once your non-grant proposal has been approved by four top 100 delegates or four Citizens, add a link to your proposal to the Voting Cycle Roundup thread by the last day of Week 2 and update the title from [Draft] to [Final].
 These proposals will move on to Week 3 voting.
 Proposals initiated by the Foundation do not require approvals.
 - Protocol or Governor Upgrades approved by the Token House, must also pass the Citizens’ House Veto Procedure, as outlined in the Veto Procedure section above, before they are considered officially approved.
-- The Security Council will enact officially approved Protocol or Governor Upgrades.
-The Optimism Foundation will facilitate the administration of all other approved proposals, including by distributing any approved OP grants.
+- The Security Council will enact officially approved Upgrades.
+- Governance Fund Mission Proposals are automatically implemented via onchain execution.
+- If your proposal is passed, the Optimism Foundation will facilitate its administration.
 The Foundation will be in touch to collect additional information from your project in order to execute the proposal or grant, including information to perform KYC.
-- If your proposal is passed, the Optimism Foundation will facilitate its administration, including by distributing any approved OP grants.
-The Foundation will be in touch to collect additional information from your project in order to execute the proposal or grant, including information to perform KYC.
 - If your proposal fails, you can make a new proposal in the next cycle specifying how you have incorporated significant changes from your first proposal.

 #### The Citizens’ House also manages the allocation of Retro Funding:
-- Citizenship is currently temporary, with the Retro Funding 3 Citizens recorded via entries in the AttestationStation.
+- Citizenship is currently temporary and regular experimentation with [Guest Voters](https://community.optimism.io/citizens-house/experimentation-with-citizenship) is being used to generate insights for future, permanent updates to Citizenship.
+Citizens can be identified via the [Citizen attestation.](https://optimism.easscan.org/schema/view/0xc35634c4ca8a54dce0a2af61a9a9a5a3067398cb3916b133238c4f6ba721bc8a)
-- Retro Funding rounds occur in intervals and according to a predefined process, which currently includes phases for scoping, application creation, application review, voting, and disbursements.
+- Retro Funding occurs at regular intervals and according to a predefined process, which currently includes phases for scoping, application creation, application review, voting, and disbursements.
 The Foundation will collect information from projects in order to distribute the grant, including information to perform KYC.